Valuation Basics: Understanding the Income Approach

 So, $1,909,083 is the maximum amount you need to pay to buy a 30 percent stake in the business to achieve 15 percent annual returns.
 Of curse, this assumes accurate estimates for the growth.

 Also, the sum of the first 25 years of the discounted cash flow for this example is $1,754,484.
-Meaning that even if the company goes out of business after a few decades, you will still get most of the rate of return that you expect, and the company need not last forever for you to get your investment’s worth.
+This means that even if the company goes out of business after a few decades, you will still get most of the rate of return that you expect, and the company need not last forever for you to get your investment’s worth.

 Capitalization of Earnings Method